JamesQuintero/Image-Compressor/README.md

-# Image-Converter
+# Image-Compressor
-Losslessly converts png images to jpg images in bulk.
+Losslessly compresses/converts png images to jpg images in bulk.

 User provides a path that contains the png images, and a path to output the jpg images.